Skip to content

 LambdaUpdateWrapper<User> lambdaUpdateWrapper = new LambdaUpdateWrapper<>();

-lambdaUpdateWrapper.set(User::getName, "Old Li");
+lambdaUpdateWrapper.set(User::getName, "Old Man Li");

 Generated SQL

-UPDATE user SET name = 'Old Li'
+UPDATE user SET name = 'Old Man Li'

 UpdateWrapper<User> updateWrapper = new UpdateWrapper<>();